ngntrn/covid19_data/README.md

 # covid19_data
-BeautifulSoup library used to scrape COVID19 data from Worldometer.com
+used BeautifulSoup to scrape COVID19 data from [Worldometer](Worldometers.com)